dan-froe/BASH/esp_ping/README.md

 ```

 choose editor when prompted.
-Add at the bottom of the file :
+Add at the bottom of the file.
+IP, IP2 and TIME are variables:

 ```console
 @reboot bash $HOME/hyper_ping.sh IP IP2 TIME